satellite-image-deep-learning/techniques/README.md

 * [sentinelPot](https://github.com/LLeiSong/sentinelPot) -> a python package to preprocess sentinel-1&2 imagery
 * [ImageAnalysis](https://github.com/UASLab/ImageAnalysis) -> Aerial imagery analysis, processing, and presentation scripts.
 * [rebox](https://github.com/tensorturtle/rebox) -> Easily convert between bounding box annotation formats
+* [rastertodataframe](https://github.com/mblackgeo/rastertodataframe) -> Convert any GDAL compatible raster to a Pandas DataFrame

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise